Joshua Watson’s Leg (In Four Movements), 2021

 I. The Accident | Allegro - 120 BPM | Sonata Form

 Joshua Watson’s leg had been badly broken in the accident.
 A sharp bone pierced his skin, and he bled out over the course of many hours...

-Woodland tracker and bookbinder, Henry Newburn, comes across Joshua’s body at the bottom of a ravine.
+Foraging in the local woods, bookbinder, Henry Newburn, comes across the body of Joshua Watson at the bottom of a ravine.
 A workable leather specimen, the craftsman carefully procures his find, dragging the cadaver through the brush to his nearby workshop.

 *BPM = Beats per Minute

 II.
 The Resurrection | Adagio - 66 BPM | Slowly, with Great Expression

 Upon arrival, the awaiting apprentice, Malin Sorsbie, patiently assists Newburn in preparing the corpse for the tanning process.
 Malin nurtures Joshua Watson’s remains, delicately washing his lifeless body.